cloud-native-toolkit/terraform-gitops-ubi/README.md

 The ubi helm-chart example based on the [ubi-helm repository](https://github.com/thomassuedbroecker/ubi-helm).

+You can pass a command for the start up of the container with the module variable `command`.

 ## 2. Example deployment

 The following section shows an example deployment with the `terraform-gitops-ubi` module using GitOps.